-Course #0409 French I

-College Prep (02)

-Grades 9-12

-Credits: 5

-Bienvenue à la classe de français!
-This full year course focuses on basic vocabulary such as greetings, weather, time, likes/dislikes, food, leisure activities, and personal possessions.
-We listen to songs, watch cultural videos, and read authentic language.
+Course #0409 French I College Prep (02) Bienvenue à la classe de français!
+This full year course has six units that focus on: greetings and personal identity, food, holidays, free time, school, and pets.
+We listen to songs, watch cultural videos, play games, do projects, and read authentic language.
 All forms of communication - interpersonal, presentational, and interpretive - are incorporated.
+Classes are conducted at least 90% in French and students are expected to speak French as well.
 Available to high school students, scheduling permitting.

-Course #0410 Spanish I College Prep (02) Grades 9-12 Credits: 5
+Course #0410 Spanish I College Prep (02) ¡Hablamos español!
 This full year course focuses on all forms of communication: interpersonal (speaking/writing between two people), presentational (speaking/writing to a group), and interpretive (understanding written/spoken language).
-We cover basic vocabulary such as greetings, weather/time, likes/dislikes, food, leisure activities, and personal possessions.
+We cover basic vocabulary such as greetings, weather/time, likes/dislikes, food, school life, and personal possessions.
 Students will learn some verbs - regular and irregular - in the present tense.
 Videos, songs, and authentic documents are used to increase understanding of culture and the language.
-This class is offered to students in the 8th grade who want to take accelerated language classes at the high school level.
-Students are required to successfully complete two years of World Language at the high school level, regardless whether or not they take Spanish I at the 8th grade level.
+This class is offered to students in the 8th grade.
+Students are required to successfully complete two years of World Language at the high school level, regardless of whether or not they take Spanish I at the 8th grade level.
 It is also offered to 9th grade students.